Ronan Curtis: International career

-On 9 September 2018, Curtis was called up to the senior Republic of Ireland squad for the friendly match against Poland two days later, in which he was an unused substitute.
+On 9 September 2018, Curtis was called up by Martin O'Neill to the senior Republic of Ireland squad for the friendly match against Poland two days later, in which he was an unused substitute.
 He was again added to the Ireland squad on 14 October for a UEFA Nations League encounter against Wales.
-He made his full Ireland debut on 15 November 2018, coming on as a half-time substitute for Callum O'Dowda in a goalless friendly against Northern Ireland at the Aviva Stadium.
+He made his full Republic debut on 15 November 2018, coming on as a half-time substitute for Callum O'Dowda in a goalless friendly against Northern Ireland at the Aviva Stadium.
+He played in further friendlies under Mick McCarthy against Denmark, England, Gibraltar and Finland, before he said that it was a "proud moment" when he made his competitive debut in a 0–0 draw with Bulgaria in a UEFA Nations League match.
+He had been recalled to the squad by manager Stephen Kenny after the squad had a large number of dropouts due to COVID.
+He was criticised for his performance against Andorra in June 2021.

-Personal life
+Style of play

-Curtis was born in London but moved to Donegal, Ireland when he was ten.
-He is the godson of Chris Coleman, who played for and managed Wales.
-Curtis supported Arsenal while growing up, but also watched Crystal Palace games.
-Curtis's mother is from Derry and his grandfather is from Cork, meaning Curtis was eligible to play for England, the Republic of Ireland or Northern Ireland until making his competitive Ireland debut against Denmark in Aarhus in November 2018.
-Curtis is the youngest of 11 siblings.
+Curtis is a hard-working right-footed left-winger who can cut inside on his right foot and score goals.
+Portsmouth assistant manager Joe Gallen said that "He's got a lot of pace and power, and is good in the air as well".